Skip to main content

 Technical Analysis

-CVE-2025-65097 is an improper access control vulnerability (CWE-284) identified in the RomM (ROM Manager) application, which is used for managing game collections.
-The vulnerability exists in versions prior to 4.4.1-beta.2, where the application fails to verify ownership before processing DELETE requests on collections.
-An authenticated user can exploit this by sending a direct DELETE HTTP request to the collection endpoint, deleting collections owned by other users without authorization.
-This lack of ownership verification violates access control principles and can lead to unauthorized data deletion.
-The vulnerability does not require user interaction beyond the authenticated request and does not require elevated privileges beyond authentication.
-The CVSS 4.0 vector indicates network attack vector (AV:N), low attack complexity (AC:L), no privileges required (PR:L), no user interaction (UI:N), and high impact on integrity (VI:H) but no impact on confidentiality or availability.
-The vulnerability was reserved on 2025-11-17 and published on 2025-12-03, with no known exploits in the wild at the time of publication.
-The issue is resolved in RomM versions 4.4.1 and 4.4.1-beta.2 by implementing proper ownership verification before allowing deletion of collections.
+CVE-2025-65097 is an improper access control vulnerability (CWE-284) identified in the RomM (ROM Manager) application, a tool used to manage and play game collections.
+The vulnerability exists in versions prior to 4.4.1-beta.2, where the application fails to verify ownership before processing DELETE requests on collection endpoints.
+An authenticated user can exploit this by sending a direct DELETE HTTP request targeting collections owned by other users, resulting in unauthorized deletion of their game collections.
+This lack of ownership verification violates access control principles and leads to potential data integrity and availability issues.
+The vulnerability does not require user interaction beyond authentication and is exploitable remotely over the network (AV:N).
+The CVSS 4.0 vector indicates low attack complexity (AC:L), no privileges required beyond authentication (PR:L), no user interaction (UI:N), and high impact on integrity (VI:H).
+The scope is limited to the same security scope (SI:L), and no confidentiality or availability impact is noted.
+The flaw is fixed in versions 4.4.1 and 4.4.1-beta.2 by implementing proper ownership checks before allowing deletion operations.
+No known exploits are reported in the wild yet, but the vulnerability's nature and ease of exploitation make it a significant risk for environments where RomM is deployed, especially in multi-user or shared setups.

 Potential Impact